20 Best Things to Do in Japan

 Some of the best viewpoints include Arakurayama Sengen Park, Lake Kawaguchi near Oishi Park, Asagiri Kogen, and from the bullet train if you’re taking a ride from Tokyo to Kyoto or Osaka.

-14. Dine at Tokyo’s Robot Restaurant
+14. Dine at Tokyo’s Samurai Restaurant

 If neon lights, bumpin’ loud music, and robotic performances sound like your kind of thing, you might want to consider visiting this “only in Japan” restaurant.